kaorahi/lizgoban/README.md

 (Windows: Put the above config.json into the same folder as lizgoban_windows.vbs and double-click lizgoban_windows.vbs.)

-Never set `reportAnalysisWinratesAs` and `playoutDoublingAdvantagePla` in your *.cfg.
+Never set `reportAnalysisWinratesAs` in your *.cfg.

 #### To configure LizGoban: